 And then… unexplained symptoms started

 I’m fortunate to work from home and could diffuse oils all day long.
 I was excited to start because the migraines had become a debilitating nuisance in my everyday life.

 On the first day, I set the diffuser to four hours and used the recommended oil combination my friend had told me about.
 My house smelled fantastic!
 I was telling everyone on Facebook that I had jumped on the essential oil bandwagon.

-It reminded me of an aura migraine, but I’d never had one come on so quick and change my vision so fast.
-At this point, I was really concerned something was wrong with me.
-Then I remembered my husband’s comment about doing some research on the side effects of essential oils and suddenly, it all made sense.
+It reminded me of an aura migraine, but I’d never had one come on so quickly and change my vision so fast.
+At that point, I was really concerned something was wrong with me.
+Then I remembered my husband’s comment about doing some research on the side effects of essential oils, and suddenly it all made sense.